Here’s what you need to know about managing, collecting and filing sales tax.

 Determine your sales tax filing due date(s)

-Most states want sellers to file sales tax returns on the 20th of the month after the taxable period, but due dates in many states can vary.
+While many states expect sellers to file sales tax returns by the 20th of the month after the taxable period, due dates in many states can vary.
+When you file for your seller’s permit in each state in which you have nexus, find out the due date for sales tax returns.

 Double-check your sales tax filing frequency